IoIxD/iesgmv/README.md

 # usage

 Basically you create a Lua script with functions that can intercept any reads/writes to memory, and you can log them or swap out values as you please.

-Either function can be excluded.
+- The read callback is expected to have the name `on_read` and will take the address being read from (unfiltered) as an argument, and is expected to return both the value that you want to intercept for that read call, and a boolean (whose purpose is described below)
+- The write callback is expected to have the name `on_write` and will take the address being written to, with the value that's supposed to be written to it.
+It's expected to return a boolean (whose purpose is described below).

+**Make sure your functions take those exact parameters and return those exact things, failure to do so could result in a crash**

 Both functions return a boolean to signify whether to actually intercept the read/write.
-Returning false means that whatever memory address was supposed to be read/written will be done so on the emulator, returning true (naturally) means otherwise.
+Returning false means that whatever memory address was supposed to be read/written will be done so on the emulator and your other return value is ignored.
+Returning true (naturally) means otherwise.
 On the read callback specifically, you also have to return the value that should be read, even if you're not intercepting (just return `0, false` for that)

 Example: